BianchiGiulia/Portfolio/News_Recommendation_System/readme.md

 Current Status
 --------------

-_Work in Progress_: The project is currently under development (As of Jan, 2024), and the current version includes exploratory data analysis + basic functionality for news retrieval and preliminary user preference modeling.
+_Work in Progress_: The project is currently under development (As of Feb, 2024), and the current version includes exploratory data analysis + basic functionality for news retrieval and preliminary user preference modeling.

 ### Upcoming Features